confidential-computing/governance/project-progression-policy.md

 1. Projects that have developed new growth targets or other community metrics for success.
 2. Projects that are looking to create a lifecycle plan (maintainership succession, contributor programs, version planning, etc.)
-3. Projects that need more active support from the Consortium or TAC mentorship in order to reach their goals.
+3. Projects that need more active support from the Consortium or TAC guidance in order to reach their goals.

 **Acceptance Criteria**

 To be considered for Graduation stage, the project must meet the Incubation requirements as well as the following:

- * Development of a growth plan, to be done in conjunction with their [project mentor(s)](project-mentors.md) at the TAC.
+ * Development of a growth plan, to be done in conjunction with their [project liason(s)](project-liaisons.md) at the TAC.
  * Document that it is being used successfully in production by at least two independent end-user organizations which, in the TAC's judgement, are of adequate quality and scope.
  * Demonstrate a substantial, in the opinion of the TAC, ongoing flow of commits and merged contributions.
  * Demonstrate that the current level of community participation is sufficient to meet the goals outlined in the growth plan.
  * Since these metrics can vary significantly depending on the type, scope and size of a project, the TAC has final judgement over the level of activity that is adequate to meet these criteria.
  * Demonstrate that the project is invested in growing a diverse and inclusive community.
-Resources and recommendations are available in [diversity and inclusion policies](diversity-and-inclusion-policies.md) and through your mentor.
+Resources and recommendations are available in [diversity and inclusion policies](diversity-and-inclusion-policies.md) and through your liaison.
  * Receive a two-thirds supermajority vote of the TAC to move to Graduation stage.

 ### Emeritus Stage